AbedElazizShe/LightCompressor_iOS/README.md

 - Specifiy the minimum release version and confirm.
 The project will be imported and you can start using it.
 - In case on a new release update, you can choose File -> Swift packages and then click on `Update to latest package version`.

-In order to use the compressor, just call [compressVideo()] and pass both source and destination file paths.
-The method has a callback for 5 functions;
+In order to use the compressor, just call [compressVideo()] and pass the following:

+- A list of videos to be compressed where each video contains:
+    - source: which is the source path of the input video. **required**
+    - destination: which is the path where the output video should be saved. **required**
+    - configuration: a set of configurations to control video compression - see configuration below. **optional**

+- Callbacks: the method has a callback for 5 functions;
 1) onStart - called when compression started.
 2) onSuccess - called when compression completed with no errors/exceptions.
 3) onFailure - called when an exception occurred or video bitrate and size are below the minimum required for compression.
 4) onProgress - called with progress new value.
 5) onCancelled - called when the job is cancelled.

-In addition, you can pass the video quality (default is medium)  to enable checking for min bitrate (default is true), and if you wish to keep the original video width and height from being changed during compression, you can pass true or false for keepOriginalResolution where default is false.
+### Configuration

+- VideoQuality: VERY_HIGH (original-bitrate * 0.6) , HIGH (original-bitrate * 0.4), MEDIUM (original-bitrate * 0.3), LOW (original-bitrate * 0.2), OR VERY_LOW (original-bitrate * 0.1) - .medium by default.

+- isMinBitrateCheckEnabled: this means, don't compress if bitrate is less than 2mbps - true by default.

+- videoBitrateInMbps: any custom bitrate value in Mbps - nil by default.

+- disableAudio: true/false to generate a video without audio - false by default.

+- keepOriginalResolution: true/false to tell the library not to change the resolution - false by default.

+- videoSize: it contains; videoWidth: custom video width, and videoHeight: custom video height - nil by default

 #### Example